SDGforskning/sdg-strings/Vocabularylist.md

 ## Climate changes

-See also "Risks and disasters".
+See also "Risks and disasters" for climate related disasters.
 For more terms (GHG, climate mitigation etc.), see SDG13 string.

 ```Ceylon=
 "climate change"